Fluid-induced snap-through instability of spherical shells

-Fig.~\ref{fig:fig4} summarizes our results in terms of the critical Cauchy number $C_Y^{\textup{cr}}$ as a function of $F(\theta, \delta, h/R)$, including all the geometrical and material parameters of our shell-channel system.
-The agreement among theoretical (solid line), numerical (colored circles), and experimental (diamonds) results is remarkable, since no fitting parameters have been employed.
+Fig.~\ref{fig:fig4} summarizes our results in terms of the critical Cauchy number $C_Y^{\textup{cr}}$ as a function of $F(\theta, \delta, h/R)$.
+The agreement among theoretical (solid line), numerical (colored circles), and experimental (diamonds) results is remarkable, since no fitting parameters have been employed \cite{supp}.
 The data spans nearly three orders of magnitude on both axes, covering a wide range of confinement ratios ($0.1<\delta<0.95$) and opening angles ($25^\circ<\theta <90^\circ$), thereby supporting a robust scaling law for the snapping of spherical shells in viscous flow.
-Residual deviations, particularly noticeable for large opening angles $\theta$, are attributed to the flat-disk approximations in the hydrodynamic model.
-Although these issues can be easily resolved by considering the actual drag and snapping load on each shell, our analytical law provides satisfactory results without requiring involved, unclear, fittings or implicit functions of $\theta$ and $\delta$.
-Fig.~\ref{fig:fig4} also provides a design guide for passive valves based on spherical shells, as we will explore further below.